 It wasn’t until months later, that our lawyer drove up from Malaga, to sort some deeds trouble out, and asked had we actually seen the extra bit of land that Luis had sold us.
 We hadn’t.

 Assuming it was just like the rest, a few olive, almond and quince trees dotted around lots of empty fields, with wild wheat growing in it.

 As it turned out, the extra piece of land was further along the track that leads past our only neighbour, Jose’s farm.
-And it was nearly three acres of vines!
+And it was two acres of vines!
 OK, it was no vineyard, and they hadn’t been looked after by Luis, but they were still there, still producing grapes.
 Just.

 Being dreamers, we immediately had visions of making wine and setting up a vineyard, living the life of a vintner, opening a B&B, with a terrace restaurant, bringing wine lovers over to help us crush grapes in big vats of juicy soon to be Spanish vino.

 It didn’t happen.
 The Financial Crisis did instead.
 And eighteen months later, we were both back in the UK, and not liking it one bit.

 So the years have moved on, and we settled back into UK life, making many many trips back though, and I did a little more to the house here and there, but money was very tight and even today it’s still a little run down by ‘swanky villa’ standards, but it’s perfectly livable.